 Standard Shoelace Knot

-Also known as the "Around The Tree" shoelace knot" or simply the "Bowknot", this is probably the most common method for tying shoelaces: Make a loop with one end, wrap the other end around and pull a loop through the "hole" in the middle.
+This is probably the most common method for tying shoelaces: Make a loop with one end, wrap the other end around and pull a loop through the "hole" in the middle.
+Also known as the "Bunny Rabbit Knot" or "One Loop Shoelace Knot" or simply the "Bowknot".

 Tie a Left-over-Right Starting Knot as shown, then make the right (blue) end into a "loop" by simply doubling it back onto itself.